rfisher001/telco-ocp-upgrade-lab/README.md

-Please excuse our dust... we are working on the build of this lab.
+Please excuse our dust... this lab is under construction You can find the preview of the documents at: https://labs.sysdeseng.com/telco-ocp-upgrade-lab/4.12-4.14/index.html